xemexpress/Who-knows/api/README.md

 #### Other status codes:

-401 for Unauthorized articles, when a article requires authentication but it isn't provided
+401 for Unauthorized requests, when a request requires authentication but it isn't provided

-403 for Forbidden articles, when a article may be valid but the user doesn't have permissions to perform the action
+403 for Forbidden requests, when a request may be valid but the user doesn't have permissions to perform the action

-404 for Not found articles, when a resource can't be found to fulfill the article
+404 for Not found requests, when a resource can't be found to fulfill the request

 ## Endpoints: